 Using DLNA with Android is a piece of cake thanks to an app called BubbleUPnP, for which I purchased the app license as it allows me to stream my media files without limitations compared with the free version.
-However, it is when it comes to the PC where I had difficulties finding a compatible DLNA-compatible software.
-All of which I tried were either buggy or were not able to play back the files to my HiBy R3.
+However, it is when it comes to the PC where I had difficulties finding compatible DLNA-compatible software.
+All of which I tried were either buggy or were not able to playback the files to my HiBy R3.
 That’s when I started researching about the DLNA/UPnP protocol and found some examples.
-I then started developing a software to fit my needs immediately.
+I then started developing software to fit my needs immediately.

 DLNA is a protocol used to send media files to wireless players.
 It usually consists of a Server, Renderer, and a Controller:

 - Server: This is where the media files are stored.
 They are sent to the player by the controller or the player itself if it is able to browse the server

 - Renderer: This is the device that plays back the media file.
 The renderer can also be able to browse and play the media acting as a controller, but if the renderer is just a renderer, a controller is needed.

 - Controller: This is like a remote control.
 You choose the media file and the renderer device with this.

 I found one great resource at CodeProject, which you can see here.
 It talked about how to communicate with DLNA devices and send media files to it, given you have a DLNA Server.
 It worked using my own HTTP server, but then I wanted to develop software that allows me to playback my media locally.
 That’s where the fun part began.

 I then started researching how to implement HTTP servers in C#.
 I found some examples which I tried and they seemed to work, but were not able to handle partial requests, which seems are needed for media playback as my player was sending partial requests in the HTTP header.
 That’s when I also found this other great resource at CodeProject which implemented a simple DLNA server.